If you need to execute a shell command with Python, there are two ways. You can either use the subprocess module or the run command(

 Use the os module.

-os module in Python provides access to many low-level features of the operating system.
+os module in Python provides access to many low-level operating system features.
 You can use it to list directories, change directories ( cd ), list information about files ( stat ), create files, and more.

-os to get the list of files in the current directory.
+os module to get the list of files in the current directory.

 os.popen returns a file object, and we use the